Senteris-Team/SentDiscordBot/README.md

 # Sent Discord Bot

 ### En
 Oh my!
-It is 'Sent discord bot'!
+It's 'Sent discord bot'!
 ARE WE GONNA DIE!?
 Say hello to the new, great discord bot.......
 Sent!
-There are rumors that it sent to ~~kill guilds~~ make guilds better.
+There're rumors that it sent to ~~kill guilds~~ make guilds better.
-The bot creates voice channels(and delete one when it will be empty) and gives game roles using reactions!
+The bot creates voice channels(and deletes one when it is empty) and gives game roles using reactions!

-There are:
+There're:
 - Command for create a channel
 - Game roles
 - Guides (only in Russian now)